SwarnaD/final-project-signpost/docs/phase3/PB.md

 Size: 2
 #### Story Narrative
-As an event coordinator I want group members to see club events so that they are notified.
+As an event coordinator, I want my group members to be notified when events are posted so I can manage my events on this platform solely.
 #### Acceptance Criteria
-Given a new club event when an event is created then everyone part of the club will be notified.
+Users should be able to subscribe to groups (perhaps join as a member) so that they receive a feed from groups that they are a part of.

 ======
 Priority: 2

 Size: 2
 #### Story Narrative
-As a event coordinator I want to have privacy settings for events so that events can be private or public.
+As an event coordinator, I want to be able to set privacy settings for events so that I can manage who sees my event.
 #### Acceptance Criteria
-Given an event when it is created then privacy settings can be toggled which allow users to view or not view the event.
+Events should be created with settings that specify who the event is shown to, who is able to see the event, and whether or not invitees can invite others if the event is private.

 ======
 Priority: 5

 Size: 5
 #### Story Narrative
-As a hiking enthusiast I want others to come hike so that we can hike together.
+As an event coordinator, I want people to see details about my event, so that they are able to attend without further instruction.
 #### Acceptance Criteria
-Given an existing event when it is created then details such as date, time and location of the event are visible.
+Events should be created with as much detail as possible, including name, time, location, description, and any of these details should be able to be edited.

 ======
 Priority: 1

 Size: 1
 #### Story Narrative
-As a club member I want to spread an event so that others can join it with me.
+As a group member, I want to be able to share events on other social media so that people not on the platform can join me.
 #### Acceptance Criteria
-Given an existing event when it is created then users can be invited to participate in the event.
+Events should have permalinks that non-registered users should be able to view.